 ABT Online: each month, the editors choose one article to post online as a free article for the community of biology educators.
 There are no criteria for this article and is chosen at the discretion of the editor.
 These articles are freely available to interested readers at ABT online.

-In addition to the four formal article categories, we also publish occasional commentaries from invited guests, the NABT president, and from the ABT editor, along with reviews of books, curriculum projects and educational products in a single department called NABT Resource Reviews.
+In addition to the four formal article categories, we also publish commentaries from invited guests, the NABT president, and from the ABT editor, along with reviews of books, curriculum projects, and educational products.

 ABT has also featured long-running contributions like Biology Today authored for many years by Maura Flannery and the current Sacred Bovines by Douglas Allchin.
 If you have an interest in writing in any of these special categories, please contact the ABT editor.
 We also publish letters to the editor from readers and other interested individuals.
 Such letters may be edited for length and must include the name of the author in order to be considered.
 Occasionally, if the letter writer is pointing out some issue or problem with an ABT article, the author of that article will be given an opportunity to respond.
 Any response offered by the author would be published along with the original letter.